The Definitive Guide to Programmatic Marketing and Programmatic Advertising

 The term “programmatic” refers to workflow automation made possible by technology that employs algorithmic artificial intelligence technology to optimize the delivery of ads based on a visitor’s behavior.
 Brands and agencies use a demand-side platform (DSP) to determine which impressions to buy and at what price, and publishers use a supply-side platform (SSP) to sell their ad space to brands.
-With this form of marketing, advertisers stop wasting money on delivering ads to poor quality leads.
+With this form of marketing, advertisers stop wasting money on delivering ads to poor-quality leads.

-What Are the Types of Programmatic Advertising?
+What Are the Types of Programmatic Ad Buying?

 To get started, there are three primary types of programmatic advertising.